jimka2001/heavybool/clojure/API.md

 ```
 Function.

-Logical OR of heavy-bools which evaluates to a heavy-bool.
+Logical AND of heavy-bools which evaluates to a heavy-bool.
   Expands to code which evaluates to the left-most heavy-bool value
   in the argument list, otherwise evaluates to the right-most
   value.
 If the argument list is empty, evaluates explicitly to